 Ultrasound.
 This test is very helpful in seeing whether a liver tumor is a cyst, a fluid-filled sac that is probably not cancer, or a solid mass that is more likely to be cancer.
 An ultrasound uses sound waves to look for abnormalities in the liver.
 The sound waves bounce off body parts and send back a series of signals.
 A computer then looks at these signals and creates an image of your body.

-MRI (magnetic resonance imaging).
+MRI (magnetic resonance imaging) with contrast.
 This test gives the best information about normal and abnormal details of the liver.
 An MRI uses magnets and radio waves to take pictures of the inside of the body.
 MRIs can show more detail than other imaging tests.

 CT scan (computed tomography).
 A CT scan uses an X-ray beam to take pictures of the body from many angles.
 A computer then combines these pictures, giving the doctor a very detailed cross-section picture of the body.